bids-standard/bids-specification/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 should be stored in the ancillary files or in the NIfTI header.

 The `m0scan` can either be stored inside the 4D ASL time-series NIfTI file or as a separate NIfTI file, depending on whether it was acquired within the ASL time-series or as a separate scan.
-These and other M0 options are specified in the required M0 field.
+These and other M0 options are specified in the required `M0` field of the `*_asl.json` file.
 It can also be stored under `fmap/sub-<label>[_ses-<label>][_acq-<label>][_ce-<label>]_dir-<label>[_run-<index>]_m0scan.nii[.gz]`, when the pepolar approach is used.